nikasha/TrackerSolution/PixelService/README.md

 ### Health Check

 Integration tests may require RabbitMQ to be fully operational before they run.
 Please ensure the RabbitMQ service is healthy and accepting connections.
 You can check the RabbitMQ management UI at `http://localhost:15672` (default credentials are `guest` for both username and password) to verify if the service is up and running.

----

-This setup is simplified for the exercise's context.
-In a real-world scenario, you might want to configure a dedicated RabbitMQ instance or environment specifically tailored for testing purposes, ensuring that your tests run in an isolated and controlled environment.

 ## Conclusion
 The TrackController offers a lightweight and efficient method for tracking web interactions, crucial for analytics and user behavior analysis.
 Its seamless integration with RabbitMQ and the storage service ensures that visit data is captured and processed in real-time, enabling detailed analytics and insights.